01 of 13

 08 of 13

-To ward against this, purchase rolls of ground hardware cloth (1/4" screen) and lay it out all the way across the pond bottom.
-Then spread about 2" to 3" of dirt over the ground hardware.Continue to 9 of 13 below.
+If your yard has burrowing animals such as groundhogs or moles, eventually they may find your pond and burrow upwards, piercing your expensive liner.
+To ward against this, purchase rolls of ground hardware cloth (1/4-inch screen) and lay it out all the way across the pond bottom.
+Then spread about a minimum of 2 inches of dirt over the ground hardware.Continue to 9 of 13 below.

 09 of 13